Eandalf/pixel-inspector/README.md

 # pixel-inspector

-A simple pixel inspector for images.
+A simple pixel inspector for reading RGB or RGBA pixel values of the images.

 ## Requirements